pyload/pyload/README.md

 Please refer to
 https://requires.io/github/pyload/pyload/requirements/?branch=master
-for the updated dependencies list.
+for the package dependencies list.

 All entries are mandatory _for the own scope_:

-- `setup.txt` requirements are required by the built-in `setup.py` to **run itself**.
+- Packages listed in `setup.txt` are required by the built-in `setup.py` to **run itself**.
-- `install.txt` requirements are required by the built-in `setup.py` to **install** the pyLoad package.
+- Packages listed in `install.txt` are required by the built-in `setup.py` just to **install** the pyLoad package.
-- `test.txt` requirements are required by the built-in `setup.py` to **test** the pyLoad package.
+- Packages listed in `test.txt` are required by the built-in `setup.py` just to **test** the pyLoad package.

 > **Note:**